 In the 1960s, Lakeview Memorial Hospital School of Nursing admitted the first female student who had been married but was widowed with two small children.
 It was approximately at the same time that the first male student was admitted.
 During the late 1960s, black female students were first admitted.

 In 1971, the diploma program offered by Lakeview was fully accredited by the National League for Nursing.

-The College was granted approval to establish a baccalaureate nursing program by the State of Illinois, Department of Registration and Education in September 1987.
+The College was approved to establish a baccalaureate nursing program by the State of Illinois, Department of Registration and Education in September 1987.

-A brick addition to Webster home was completed and is now the home of Lakeview College of Nursing.
+A brick addition to Webster home was completed and is now the Lakeview College of Nursing home.

 At the start of the new millennium, Lakeview College of Nursing developed a contractual agreement with Eastern Illinois University to bring the Lakeview College of Nursing Baccalaureate of Science in Nursing program to Charleston.
 Students began to attend classes on the EIU campus in fall 2001.

 The Charleston facility completed an expansion in 2014, creating more space for classrooms, a computer lab, and faculty offices.
-Lakeview acquired a health services building from a local dentist to expand room for the future growth of community immunizations clinics, health clinic, and extra lab space adjacent to the Danville campus.
-During the summer of 2015, the Danville location renovated the nursing skills lab in order to connect the basic lab equipment with the simulated lab equipment and provide for additional lab storage space.
+Lakeview acquired a health services building from a local dentist to expand room for the future growth of community immunizations clinics, health clinics, and extra lab space adjacent to the Danville campus.
+During the summer of 2015, the Danville location renovated the nursing skills lab to connect the basic lab equipment with the simulated lab equipment and provide additional lab storage space.